RichKelsey/KV6002website/docs/displayPosts.js.md

 Output from the script is pure HTML placed directly into the DOM, specifically one div per entry in the Post table, each containing all the info from said entry.
-Each field in a row of the table has it's own element generated dynamically in the DOM.
+Each field in a row of the table has its own element generated dynamically in the DOM.
 For example, the Username is placed inside a \<h3>.

 ## displayPostExperimental()